wenzelm/slidr-sloppr/README.md

 <a name="slidrguide1"></a>
 #### I have got an unannotated draft genome for my organism - is this good enough?

 Yes, genome annotations are not mandatory and SLIDR will function fine without them.
-However, genome annotations are useful for two reasons:
+However, genome annotations are useful for three reasons:
 - Initial read alignment with HISAT2 benefits from exon/intron boundaries and splice sites defined by genome annotations
 - Unknown library strandedness can be inferred from read alignments and genome annotations
+- Predicted SL RNA genes and SLTS acceptor sites can be overlapped with gene/transcript annotations for manual validation

-Note that all SLIDR results are solely based on read alignments and make no reference to annotated genes.
+Note that all SLIDR results are solely based on read alignments and do not take gene annotations into account.

 <a name="slidrguide2"></a>
 #### I have got neither a genome nor a transcriptome for my organism - can I run SLIDR?